Living Will

 Talk About Your Decisions and Beliefs

-You can create a living will and advance directive in many ways.
+You can create a living will and advance directives in many ways.

 - Your health department or Council on Aging